 International Students enquiries

-This Events Management undergraduate course offers a practical approach to the successful management of a wide range of events.
-Experiences are at the heart of this degree so you will get to plan and deliver an event every year.
-There are numerous opportunities throughout the course for you to engage in work placements, project work and to network with successful events businesses.
+This Events Management degree offers a practical approach to the successful management of a wide range of events.
+Experiences are at the heart of this programme so you will get to plan and deliver an event every year.
+There are numerous opportunities throughout our events management course for you to engage in work placements, project work and to network with successful events businesses.
 Our links with industry provide you with opportunities to gain valuable work experience alongside your studies.

 - Optional work placement year

 - Integrated Foundation Year available

 - HP laptop and software included with this course for eligible student.
 Eligibility criteria and terms and conditions apply.